-Antibiotics are a group of medicines that are used to treat infections caused by germs (bacteria and certain parasites).
+Antibiotics are a group of medicines that are used to treat infections caused by some germs (bacteria and certain parasites).
 They do not work against infections that are caused by viruses - for example, the common cold or flu.
-Antibiotics are normally only prescribed for more serious bacterial infections - for example, pneumonia.
-When prescribed, it is important to take the entire course of antibiotics which helps to prevent resistance developing to that antibiotic.
-Most side-effects of antibiotics are not serious - for example, diarrhoea, or mild stomach upset such as feeling sick (nausea).
-Although some people develop a serious allergy to some antibiotics, this is rare.
+Antibiotics are normally only prescribed for more serious bacterial infections, as many infections get better on their own.
+Correct use of antibiotics is absolutely essential to help reduce antibiotic resistance.
+Germs become resistant to antibiotics over time, which then makes them less effective.
+The World Health Organization (WHO) says "the world urgently needs to change the way it prescribes and uses antibiotics" as antibiotic resistance is a major global threat.

 What are antibiotics?